ElusivePerov/Res-Publica-Puir/README.md

 Potat for his help and advice with modding.

-KevinG from the Victoria Universalis community for his help in the Great War Bookmark.
+KevinG from the Victoria Universalis community for his many inovations to Victoria II modding that puir inherits.

 And the community at large for feedback and discussion.